Apr 22, 2025

 Afghanistani men who evacuated with multiple wives

 In early September of 2021, AP reported that there were potentially young girls among evacuees who were forced to marry older men to escape the brutality of the Taliban regime.
 Well, there is a strange case that I am following closely.
-Well, it is about an Afghanistani who brought two women, one registered as a wife and the other as a sister.
-His wife, who has six children, the young woman recorded as his sister, has only one young child, but recently, the neighbors recently began noticing her belly gradually expanding.
-Neighbors are confused and wonder whether the man impregnated his sister, or the woman is his second wife.
-Recently, the neighbors began speculating that the young woman is the man's second wife.
+In one case, a man brought two women, one registered as a wife and the other as a sister.
+His wife has one child, the older six children.
+The young wife, who is registered as a sister, is pregnant now.
+This is happening in a refugee camp.
+The neighbors told me they began noticing the man's sister's belly gradually expanding.
+They didn't know she was the man's wife.
+They were confused and wondered whether the man had impregnated his sister.
 They are currently kept in one of those lily pads overseas and have been there since six months ago or more.
 The officials at the camp are also aware of it but do not know how to deal with it.
+See this report:

 An internal document described to the Associated Press by officials familiar with it says that Afghan girls at a transit site in Abu Dhabi have come forward with allegations that they were raped by older men they were forced to marry in order to escape Afghanistan.
 U.S. officials at intake centers in the United Arab Emirates and in Wisconsin have identified numerous incidents in which Afghan girls have been presented to authorities as the "wives" of much older men.